 The rugged coastline trail leads to the Cape Forchu Lighthouse, the main attraction in Yarmouth.
 Enjoy a walk with an ocean view and explore the footsteps of Leif Erikson, the famous explorer.
 End your walk with a visit to a museum and a local craft shop.

 Gaze at the star at North America’s only UNESCO Starlight tourist certified area.
 There are many viewing platforms from where you can explore the amazing night sky.

 Yarmouth practically lives off fishing, so it comes as no surprise that its cuisine is filled with seafood.
 Join a seafood cooking class at Trout Point Lodge and learn how to cook some of the town’s delicacies—oysters, mussels, salmon, or scallops, depending on the season.

 Hear the best fisherman’s stories in one of Canada's biggest fisheries.
-Over 40 fish species are harvested within the shores, and thousands of people work in this industry.
+Over 40 fish species are harvested on the shores, and thousands of people work in this industry.
 This big community really has a story or two to tell about life on the Yarmouth shore.